4 Freelancing Tips to Help You Become a Successful Freelancer in 2024

 We don't want to create an authentic display of the messy human experience for our trusted audience; we want to curate a message that people are responding to.

 Most freelancers would probably say this is their least favorite part of the job.
-It's certainly mine.
-The thing about being a freelancer- whether you're a copywriter/SEO professional/website builder like me or practice another trade- is that there's pressure to market yourself constantly.
+It used to be mine.
+The thing about being a freelancer- whether you're a copywriter/SEO professional like me or practice another trade- is that there's pressure to market yourself constantly.

 In theory, this makes sense.
 Marketing yourself gets your name out there.
 The more you talk about your expertise, the more you'll attract the type of clients you want to work with.